bweatherson/demons/latest-export.md

 A lot of philosophers seem to the following approach to decision theory.
 (I say 'seem to' because I've never really seen a good defence of this methodology, but I have seen a lot of arguments from cases like this to sweeping theoretical claims.)
 First, we figure out what Chooser should do in this case, perhaps by consulting our intuitions.
 Second, we work out which theory best fits with what we've learned this way about individual cases.

 Now it would be wrong to say that the three kinds of evidence I've presented here fall into three very neat categories.
 The boundaries between them are blurry at best.
 Any evidence about an individual case can be turned into a kind of principle by simply replacing the names in the vignette with variables and universally quantifying over the variables.
-We'll get very restricted principles that way - anyone facing just that game should play $B$, for example - but all principles have some restrictions on them.
+We'll get very restricted principles that way—anyone facing just that game should play B, for example—but all principles have some restrictions on them.
 And there's not much distance between judging that what Chooser should do is independent of what they paid for the ticket, and judging that the principle _Sunk costs are irrelevant_ is part of our evidence.
 But the fact that a boundary isn't sharp doesn't mean that it's theoretically useless.
 The paradigms of the three kinds of evidence are different enough that we can helpfully keep them in mind when understanding what particular theorists are doing.

 And the paradigm that starts with individual cases, like the table I just presented, seems considerably worse than the other two paradigms.
 Arguments in that family are vulnerable to two kinds of objection that arguments that start with the other kinds of evidence are not.

 First, judgments about cases might conflate what the standards of ideal rationality say about the case with what the standards of non-ideal rationality say about the case.
-Consider this example, which I'll come back to in chapter \@ref(dilemma).
+Consider this example, which I discuss more in chapter \@ref(dilemma).

 > **Quick Basketball Choice**